lfgclub/lfgclub/README.md

 ## Hi there 👋

 The migrate values in here are set for ethereum sepolia testnet deployments.
-Also unlock times etc.
+Also unlock times etc. For mainnet deployments you NEED to change them.

 # Instructions